CARBETH & GOVAN- renewing resistance

 salt tears

-in a shared precious present
+in a shared present

 on the precarious edge of no more